BA-cybersec/eng114-devops/readme.md

 ![CW-Overview](CW-Overview.png)
 - Questions to ask -
 - What should we monitor?
+- number of users-network
+- CPU utilisation
+- memory availability
+- Status 200- API to check health status of the instance
 - When should we monitor?
 - Who should be responsible?
 - What should be the next steps?